danburzo/fb-export/README.md

 ## Introduction

+Currently the scripts let you export:

+* your posts
+* your timeline photos

+To do:

+* your albums

+__Attention!__ Although I've checked against my own account for accurracy, these scripts are __no guarantee__ that all your content is exported, so exercise caution if you plan to delete the content afterwards.

 ## Installation

 You'll need Node.js, NPM and, optionally, Yarn (which these instructions use throughout).
 Since I wrote the scripts with ES6 syntax for its conciseness, this only probably works with more recent versions of Node.
 (I'm currently using `v8.9.0`).